c0t088/google-calendar-holidays/README.md

 ### holidays.py

-Connects to Google Calendar API and retrieve panamanian holiday dates for the current year and saves it to **holidays.json**
+Connects to Google Calendar API and retrieve panamanian holiday dates for the current year and saves it to **holidays.json**.
+This module contains a slightly modified version  of **quick start.py**, found on Google API Documentation Python Quickstart (https://developers.google.com/docs/api/quickstart/python)

 ### extract.py